Inheritance (Part 2)¶

 dream_car: {'make': 'Tesla', 'model': 'Model S', 'year': 2020, 'color': 'blue', 'battery_size': '100 kWh', 'charge_level': 100}

-Lines 27 and 28 print out the property names and values for the Car
+Lines 27 and 28 print out the property names and values for the Car and

-includes two properties that are
+EVCar objects.
+Note that dream_car includes two properties that are

-missing from my_car
+missing from my_car.

 Change Existing Methods¶

-On the previous page, we saw that EVCar
+On the previous page, we saw that EVCar inherits the honk_horn() method

-object can call this method
+from the Car parent class.
+Any EVCar object can call this method

 without a problem.
 We also saw how to add a new method to a child class, like

-methods for EVCar
+the recharge() and refuel() methods for EVCar and GasCar,

 respectively.